photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 no thumbnails will be created above this size.
 The equivalent [config option](/getting-started/config-options/) is `PHOTOPRISM_THUMB_SIZE`.

+!!! danger ""
+    Reducing the *Static Size Limit* of thumbnails has a **significant impact on [facial recognition](../organize/people.md) and image classification** results.
+Simply put, it means that the indexer can no longer see properly.

 !!! warning ""
-    When the configured size limits are exceeded (for example if users have a larger screen), no sufficiently large thumbnail will be generated, so the photo viewer may be forced to use original image files instead.
+    If the configured size limit is exceeded (for example, if users have a larger screen), a sufficiently large thumbnail can't be created, and the photo viewer may be forced to display the original image instead.
-    Browsers can struggle to accurately resample the original file, or can display images with the wrong orientation.

-The smallest configurable limit is 720px, to enable reasonable preview sizes and for consumption by TensorFlow during image classification.
+    **Downscaling images in browsers typically results in poor quality, and they may also be displayed in the wrong orientation.**

+The smallest configurable size is 720px for consumption by the indexer to perform color detection, face detection, and image classification.
+Recreating them every time they are needed is too demanding for even the most powerful servers.
+Unless you only have a few small images, it would render the app unusable.

-It's recommended to set these limits high, for the smoothest experience while browsing PhotoPrism.
+It is recommended that you set these limits high so that browsing pictures is as smooth as possible.
-However, if disk space used by thumbnails is a serious concern, and you're willing to compromise heavily by increasing processing load on the server, it's possible to set the Static Size Limit as the minimum possible (720px), but set a high Dynamic Size Limit.
+However, if the amount of disk storage required is a serious problem, and you are willing to increase server load instead, it is possible to set the *Static Size Limit* to the minimum of 720px in combination with a higher *Dynamic Size Limit*.
-This will allow the server to generate downsampled preview images on-demand, causing a delay when previewing a photo in full screen mode.
+This allows the server to generate larger thumbnails on demand.
+It may also result in a noticeable delay when viewing pictures in full-screen mode.

 !!! tip ""
     To view original images, enable *Dynamic Previews*,